marksweiss/sofine/README.md

     data_source_args = [[customer_id, pin, account_id, email], []]
     data = runner.get_data_batch(data, data_sources, data_source_groups, data_source_args)

-#### Other Action Examples
+### Other Action Examples

 Finally, let's discuss the other actions besides `get_data`.
 Note that none of these actions can be chained.

-#### parse_args
+### parse_args

 You should rarely need to call a plugins `parse_args` directly.
-One use case is to test whether the arguments you plan to pass to `get_data` are valid -- you might want to do this before making a long-running `get_data call, for example.
+One use case is to test whether the arguments you plan to pass to `get_data` are valid -- you might want to do this before making a long-running `get_data` call, for example.

-And you can call it from the CLI.
+From the CLI.

     python sofine/runner.py '--SF-s file_source --SF-g standard --SF-a parse_args -p "./sofine/tests/fixtures/file_source_test_data.txt"'

-And from this REST:
+From REST:

     curl -X POST -d '{}' --header "Content-Type:application/json" http://localhost:10000/SF-s/file_source/SF-g/standard/SF-a/parse_args/p/.%2Fsofine%2Ftests%2Ffixtures%2Ffile_source_test_data.txt